01 a

 Change Log

-The Change Log widget is a simple tool that the Apollo design team uses for tracking changes at the component level.
-It automatically logs the name of the recorder, and is instrumental for consumability and collaboration with stakeholders.
+The Change Log widget is a straightforward tool used by the Apollo design team to track changes at the component level.
+It automatically records the name of the contributor, making it a valuable resource for ensuring consumability and facilitating collaboration with stakeholders.

 View on GitHub